DevExpress-Examples/maui-charts/Readme.md

 * [Colorize Line Segment](./CS/LineSegmentColorizer)
 * [Colorize Value Range](./CS/ValueRangeColorizer)

-The [SeriesLabelTextProvider](./CS/SeriesLabelTextProvider) shows how to define custom labels for a series.
+The [SeriesLabelTextProvider](./CS/SeriesLabelTextProvider) example shows how to define custom labels for a series.

 ## Documentation